Our website is now open for orders that will ship January, February & March 2023.

 Raspberry, Raspberry Shortcake

 Thornless, compact bush to two to three feet, perfect for pots.
 Dense growth.
+Abundant crop of sweet berries in mid summer.
 500 hours or less.
 Zones 4 to 9.
-Potted.
+POTTED.